-Technowood is the only Timber cladding that is A2 fire rated (A2-s1-d0)
+Technowood is the only Timber cladding that is A2 Fire rated (A2-s1-d0)

 There is a limited choice for cladding that allows the Architect to choose from.
 This assumes the design intention is for a real timber aesthetic.
-If the want is to have a natural product that stays within the realms of biophilia and has an honesty to the look, touch and understanding of what wood brings to a project…
+If they want to have a natural product that stays within the realms of biophilia and has an honesty to the look, touch and understanding of what wood brings to a project…

 “Technowood is the only product available that is real wood with this level of Fire certification”.

 Any building over 18 metres high has to have A2 Fire Rated material used when considering cladding.

 Fire retardant wood cladding

 Timber cladding has been used for centuries, and the need for this charming product to be continued is on the increase.
 Technowood manufacture a product that is aluminium wrapped in a veneer of real wood. (it is warranted for 20 years)

 “A2 means it is not combustible, and it’s safe.”

 Due to increased regulation concerning the support and spread of a flame on buildings, it is increasingly difficult to choose a timber cladding product that can confirm.
 As well as the A2 level of fire retardant, there are also detailed “s” and “d” ratings.
 These pertain to the smoke production and the flaming droplets produced should there be a fire.